akhilajanagam799/Simple-Auction/README.md

 **fetchAuctionData()**: Polls the blockchain every 5 seconds to update the auction list, ensuring real-time data with retry logic for reliability.

-**handleResolveDispute()**: Calls the resolveDispute function on the contract.
+**handleResolveDispute()**: Calls the `resolveDispute` function on the contract.
 Currently lacks creator validation, causing reverts when called by the bidder (e.g., transaction from 0xc18c6e3a01efae45e8e838a22b0503850e731a29 with status: false and gasUsed: 37249).
 This should be fixed by adding a check against auctionCreator.

 **Design Choice**: The React app uses Web3.js for blockchain interaction and local storage for offline data.
-Event listeners (e.g., AuctionCreated, NewHighestBid) provide real-time updates, while notifications enhance user experience.
-The current dispute resolution flow assumes UI restriction, which needs alignment with the contract's onlyCreator modifier.
+Event listeners (e.g., `AuctionCreated`, `NewHighestBid`) provide real-time updates, while notifications enhance user experience.
+The current dispute resolution flow assumes UI restriction, which needs alignment with the contract's `onlyCreator` modifier.

 ## Key Design Choices

-**Security**: ReentrancyGuard and gas-aware transfers mitigate common vulnerabilities.
+**Security**: `ReentrancyGuard` and gas-aware transfers mitigate common vulnerabilities.
 However, the lack of a withdrawal mechanism for stuck funds is a potential risk.

 **User Experience**: Real-time updates via events and a 1-second timer for auction countdowns improve interactivity, though polling could be optimized with WebSocket subscriptions.